cfug/flutter.cn/src/docs/deployment/ios.md

 在 **Signing & Capabilities** 部分：

 `Automatically manage signing`
-: Whether Xcode should automatically manage app signing and provisioning.
+<br> Whether Xcode should automatically manage app signing
+  and provisioning.
 This is set `true` by default, which should be sufficient for most apps.
 For more complex scenarios, see the [Code Signing Guide][codesigning_guide].